 In addition to the above, soil structure is not static; agricultural practices can dramatically modify the soil pores with further influence on transport (Bronick & Lal, 2005).
 Tillage breaks the aggregates and disrupts the continuity of large biopores and replaces them with cracks and repacked pores or with massive structures without macropores.
-In addition, soil compaction by machinery traffic and tillage instantly modify the organization of pores (Horn 2004).
+In addition, soil compaction by machinery traffic and tillage instantly modify the organization of pores (Horn, 2004).
 However, porosity reorganizes after a few years with no-tillage or minimum tillage practices (Zurmühl & Durner, 1996).

-Several techniques, such as water or air percolation and tracer leaching (Shipitalo et al. 2000), are used to study the effects of tillage on physical soil properties.
-However, in recent decades CT techniques have been successfully applied to examine the effect of soil management on the pore architecture (Ambert-Sanchez et al. 2016) and to study tracer transport in different types of soil (Paradelo et al. 2016).
-Descriptors of morphological, statistical and fractal properties can be studied together with other physical properties to describe soil functions (Naveed et al., 2013; San José Martínez et al., 2014).
+Several techniques, such as water or air percolation and tracer leaching (Shipitalo, Dick, & Edwards, 2000), are used to study the effects of tillage on physical soil properties.
+However, in recent decades X-ray computed tomography (CT) techniques have been successfully applied to examine the effect of soil management on the pore architecture (Ambert-Sanchez, Mickelson, Ahmed, Gray, & Webber, 2016) and to study tracer transport in different types of soil (Paradelo et al., 2016).
+Descriptors of morphological, statistical and fractal properties can be studied together with other physical properties to describe soil functions (Naveed et al., 2013).

-Following this approach, in a previous article (Soto-Gómez et al. 2018) we reported significant correlations among macroscopic descriptors of CT porosity, soil physical properties and some parameters of the advection-diffusion equation with dual porosity.
+Following this approach, in a previous article (Soto-Gómez, Pérez-Rodríguez, Vázquez-Juiz, López-Periago, & Paradelo, 2018) we reported significant correlations among macroscopic descriptors of CT porosity, soil physical properties and some parameters of the advection-diffusion equation with dual porosity.
 These correlations suggested the importance of particle trapping on the macropore walls.
 Therefore, we hypothesized that information on an individual macropore basis obtained from the location of preferential pathways and deposition sites in transport experiments can provide details about colloid transport in structured soil-pore networks.